Finding the Best BCD for Women – Buying Guide and Reviews

 Over the years more and more labels introduced BCD’s specifically designed for women.
 Usually, they differ in length, width of shoulder straps, cummerbund, etc. To get a better idea on which criteria to consider overall for buying a BCD, have a look at our buyer’s guide.

 A women’s BCD needs to be easy to handle on the surface and easy to adjust to get a snug/perfect fit.
 In addition, it certainly needs to be stable and easy to control in the water.
-This does also mean that a specific BCD is the best for one woman but not necessarily for another.
-It depends on size, adjustment abilities, weight, etc. Last but not least, it depends on personal preference.
+This does also mean that a particular women’s BCD is the best for one woman but not necessarily for another.
+Finding the best women’s BCDs depends on size, adjustment abilities, weight, etc. Last but not least, it depends on personal preference.

 So, to say that there’s a Best BCD for women might end up not being the case.
 There are a number of great BCD’s but the best of those you will have to find for yourself.